London Assembly: Assembly members

 The Assembly comprises 25 members elected using the additional-member system or mixed-member proportional representation system.
 A majority in the chamber (usually 13) is needed to pass measures.
 Elections take place every four years, at the same time as those for the mayor of London.
 London is divided into 14 geographical constituencies, each electing one member.
-Each voter casts two votes - one for election of the local member; the other as a party vote.
+Each voter casts two votes – one for election of the local member; the other as a party vote.
 A further 11 members are elected from party lists in such as way as to give each substantial party a share of seats that approximates the party's share of the party votes cast across the whole of London.
 The 11 seats are allocated using a modified D'Hondt allocation.
 A party must win at least 5% of the party list vote in order to win any seats.
-Members of the London Assembly have the post-nominal title "AM".
+Members of the London Assembly have the post-nominal title "AM" (assembly member).
 The annual salary for a London Assembly member is approximately £60,416.

 Former Assembly members

-Since its creation in 2000, sixteen Assembly members subsequently were elected to the House of Commons: David Lammy, Meg Hillier, Diana Johnson, and Florence Eshalomi for Labour; Andrew Pelling, Bob Neill, Angie Bray, Bob Blackman, Eric Ollerenshaw, Victoria Borwick, James Cleverly, Kit Malthouse, Kemi Badenoch, and Gareth Bacon Peter Fortune, for the Conservatives; Lynne Featherstone for the Liberal Democrats and Siân Berry for the Green Party.
+Since its creation in 2000, sixteen Assembly members subsequently were elected to the House of Commons: David Lammy, Meg Hillier, Diana Johnson, and Florence Eshalomi for Labour; Andrew Pelling, Bob Neill, Angie Bray, Bob Blackman, Eric Ollerenshaw, Victoria Borwick, James Cleverly, Kit Malthouse, Kemi Badenoch, Gareth Bacon and Peter Fortune for the Conservatives; Lynne Featherstone for the Liberal Democrats; and Siân Berry for the Green Party.

 One Assembly member, Jenny Jones, was elevated to the House of Lords as the Green Party's first life peer in 2013, continuing to sit in the Assembly until May 2016.
 Sally Hamwee, Graham Tope, and Toby Harris were already peers when elected to the assembly, while Lynne Featherstone and Dee Doocey were created life peers after standing down from the Assembly.

 Val Shawcross, AM for Lambeth and Southwark, unsuccessfully contested Bermondsey and Old Southwark as the Labour parliamentary candidate at the 2010 general election, and Navin Shah stood unsuccessfully as the Labour candidate for Harrow East in 2017.
 Andrew Dismore, Graham Tope, and the late Richard Tracey are all former MPs later elected to the assembly.
 John Biggs, formerly AM for City and East, served as the directly elected mayor of Tower Hamlets from 2015 until 2022.